1. Take one of the suggested driving tours of various regions listed below.

 Part of the largest dairy science program in the country, Cal Poly Creamery has been making cheese and other dairy products for students, alumni, and the community since 1903.
 The Creamery is both a teaching laboratory and a manufacturing plant licensed and inspected by the State of California for commercial production of dairy products.
 Cal Poly […]

 Reggie Jones has worked in the dairy industry for 25 years.
-His career started in 1991 working in a quality laboratory for a cheese company.
+He started 1991 working in a lab for a cheese company.
 From there, he gained experience in all aspects of the dairy industry, from whey refining to bacteria culture sales.
-Reggie met his wife Kellie met while attending high school in Modesto, […]
+Reggie met his wife Kellie met while attending high school in Modesto, California.
+They later married […]

 Clover Sonoma (previously named “Clover Stornetta”) sources fresh milk from a select group of Clover’s small family farms along the Northern California coast.
 Clover has roots in the North Coast dairy industry reaching back to the 1890’s and can be recognized by their always-fun Clo billboards.
 Clover was the first dairy in the nation to earn […]